- Course Type: Undergraduate

 By the Junior Sophister (third) year you will have identified areas within psychology that are of particular interest to you and you will have the opportunity to develop these interests throughout the Sophister years.
 In addition to a number of core advanced modules, you will choose modules from a series of advanced options.
 These optional modules will allow you to gain a deeper understanding of the various branches of psychology and the different ways in which research is carried out.
 The options you select may also help you to make decisions about your future career, if it is to be in psychology.
-Single honor students and TSM students majoring in Psychology also take additional modules in research methods and statistics.
+Students majoring in Psychology also take additional modules in research methods and statistics.

 On completion of the Sophister years, students must have taken at least one module from each of the five specified thematic areas.
 The following table shows the kind of modules which have been offered within each of these areas:

 - Neurological rehabilitation

 - Clinical and experimental neuropsychology

 - Culture and health